 Toothbrushes are another essential tool that has long been made of plastic.
-However, here too, there are opportunities to reduce waste by substituting this plastic-based tool with a bamboo toothbrush.
+However, here too, there are opportunities to reduce waste by substituting this plastic-based tool with a bamboo or beechwood toothbrush.
 With approximately 1 billion toothbrushes used and tossed away each year in the US, contributing to 50 million pounds of plastic waste, making this easy swap is a great way to reduce waste.

 4. Shower Soap

 In recent years, shower soap has transformed from a traditional bar to shower gel in a plastic container.
 The average person uses close to a bottle of shower gel per month.
 Many of these bottles don’t get recycled and contribute to our global challenge with plastics.
 Revisiting the traditional bar of soap is a great way to cut back excess plastic waste from the bathroom.
 You can also incorporate your bar of soap into eco-friendly soap savers like our Ayate Soap Saver and combine sponge and soap into one.